awsdocs/aws-net-developer-guide/doc_source/quick-start-s3-1-cross.md

 ## Setup for this tutorial<a name="s3-1-cross-setup"></a>

 This section provides the minimal setup needed to complete this tutorial\.
 You shouldn't consider this to be a full setup\.
-For that, see [Setting up your AWS SDK for \.NET environment](net-dg-setup.md)\.
+For that, see [Set up your AWS SDK for \.NET environment](net-dg-setup.md)\.

 **Note**
 If you've already completed any of the following steps through other tutorials or existing configuration, skip those steps\.